PunGrumpy/guess-my-number/README.md

 - [x] The computer will give you a hint whether the number you have chosen is higher or lower than the number that the computer has chosen
 - [x] Hint will be given in the form of a binary number
 - [x] The game will end when you guess the number correctly
-- [x] When you input the empty or string it not include easter egg, it will go to error page
+- [x] When you input the empty or string (5 times) it not include easter egg, it will go to rickroll on YouTube
 - [x] Easter egg for fun

 <details>